dev-t0ny/browser_extension-demo/README.md

 # Omnivox mobile grading

-This ports the grading charts used in the mobile version of omnivox.
+This browser extension ports the grading charts used in the mobile version of omnivox.

 ## Authors